Steve78392/discord-bot/README.md

 ![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)

 ## 👋 Introduction
 This bot has been made by me with goal to learning Discord.py, it may not be useful on your Discord server.
-You are free to use my code in your Discord.py bot without asking me for permission.

 ## ⚙️ Prerequisites
 You must have following installed on your computer for this bot to work correctly: